tzerk/BDO-Watchdog/README.md

-token | The token is a string along the lines of `AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw` that is required to authorize the bot botid | A unique ID of your bot along the lines of `123456789` chatid | Unique identifier for the target chat or username of the target supergroup or channel message | The message your bot sends in case of a disconnect stayalive | By default, the program closes if it has detected a disconnect process | The process to be monitored, defaults to `BlackDesert64.exe`
+token | The token is a string along the lines of `AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw` that is required to authorize the bot botid | A unique ID of your bot along the lines of `123456789` chatid | Unique identifier for the target chat or username of the target supergroup or channel timestamp | Append a timestamp to the Telegram message message | The message your bot sends in case of a disconnect stayalive | By default, the program closes if it has detected a disconnect process | The process to be monitored, defaults to `BlackDesert64.exe`